"Not by the hair on my chinny-chin-chin!"

 - The Big Bad Wolf: Co-Trope Maker, along with "Little Red Riding Hood".

-- Catch Phrase: "Not by the hair on my chinny-chin-chin!"
+- "Not by the hair on my chinny-chin-chin!"

-- Chimney Entry: Some adaptations have the Wolf terrorizing the third pig in the brick house and trying to enter his house like this, unintentionally falling into a cauldron full of boiling water that the pig had left at the bottom for him.
+- Chimney Entry: The Wolf in the end tries to enter the brick house like this, unintentionally falling into a cauldron full of boiling water that the pig had left at the bottom for him.

 - Forgotten Fallen Friend: In versions where the first two pigs die, don't expect the third to care.